opendatadiscovery/odd-platform/docs/Use_cases.md

 ### Deprecation for Data Engineer \ Analyst
 Make dramatic changes of your data with no drama.
 Provide transparent deprecation process so as to inform all stakeholders in proper time.
 ### Data quality and visibility for Quality Engineer
 Share data quality KPIs such as completeness, validity, consistency and other ones with your team and users.
-Use an option to import data from pre-defined libraries or custom frameworks directly to the Platform.
+Use an option of import data from pre-defined libraries or custom frameworks directly to the Platform.
 ### Data preparation for Viz Engineer
+Analyze your data during the Implementation phase.
+Examine sources, metadata and tags using ODD so as to create a relevant preparation pipeline.